snibborevets/FFWIZARD/README.md

 "FFWIZARD.com"

-The notebooks in the repository contain the code/algorithms for calculating the draft rankings and optimal QB/DEF combinations on FFWIZARD.COM
+The notebooks in the repository contain the code/algorithms for calculating the draft rankings and optimal quarterback combinations on FFWIZARD.COM